 Strategic Management covers overall organizational issues in determination, analysis, execution, and control within a global environment.
 This capstone course integrates theories and concepts from production, marketing, finance, and accounting and provides an opportunity to simulate the function of top level management as it relates to the total business environment through a team-based business simulation.
 Through readings, written assignments, presentations, in-depth group discussions, and a team-based simulation competition, students will broaden their understanding and practice the art of strategic decision making.

 Professors.
-Michael D. Santoro, PhD (Rutgers University); Susan A. Sherer, PhD (University of Pennsylvania); Robert J. Trent, PhD (Michigan State University); Yuliang Yao, PhD (University of Maryland College Park)
+Corinne A. Post, PHD (Rutgers University Newark); Michael D. Santoro, PHD (Rutgers University); Susan A. Sherer, PHD (University of Pennsylvania); Robert J. Trent, PHD (Michigan State University); Andrew J. Ward, PHD (University of Pennsylvania); Yuliang Yao, PHD (University of Maryland College Park)

 Associate Professors.
-Liuba Y. Belkin, PhD (Rutgers University); William Forster, PhD (University of Virginia); Douglas M. Mahony, PhD (Rutgers University); Corinne A. Post, PhD (Rutgers University Newark); Catherine M. Ridings, PhD (Drexel University); Naomi B. Rothman, PhD (New York University); Andrew John Ward, PhD (University of Pennsylvania); Zach G. Zacharia, PhD (University of Tennesee Knoxville)
+Liuba Y. Belkin, PHD (Rutgers University); Andreea Kiss, PHD (Georgia State University); Douglas M. Mahony, PHD (Rutgers University); Catherine M. Ridings, PHD (Drexel University); Naomi B. Rothman, PHD (New York University); Charles E. Stevens, PHD (Ohio State University); Zach G. Zacharia, PHD (University of Tennesee Knoxville)

 Lecturer.
 Chitra S. Nayar, MBA (University of Iowa)

 Professors Of Practice.
-James Brennan, PhD (University of Wyoming); Joshua Walter Ehrig, MA (Lehigh University); Dale F. Falcinelli, MS (Lehigh University); Robert Kuchta, MS (New Jersey Institute of Technology)
+James Brennan, PHD (University of Wyoming); Phillip S Coles, MS (Cornell University); Joshua Walter Ehrig, MA (Lehigh University); Dale F. Falcinelli, MS (Lehigh University); Robert Kuchta, MS (New Jersey Institute of Technology)